sardana-org/sardana/doc/source/sep/SEP17.md

 - `PoolBaseChannel.get_value` kwarg `cache` disappears - this method always
 returns what is in the attribute at the moment.

 0D will maintain the `CurrentValue` attribute as it is now.

+# Links to more details and discussions

+- Discussions for this SEP are conducted in its associated [Pull Request](https://github.com/sardana-org/sardana/pull/478).
+- Initial [discussion](https://sourceforge.net/p/sardana/mailman/message/35522835/) on the sardana-devel mailing list.

 # Changes